tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

  **Answer:** It is slightly more complex to understand, otherwise it is very powerful.

-* Can you send multiple transactions in parallel in UTXO based systems (i.e., two separate transactions being mined at the same time from the same wallet)?
+* Can you send multiple transactions in parallel in UTXO based systems (i.e., two separate transactions being mined at the same time, from the same wallet)?

  **Answer:** It depends.
 As long as you are spending different UTXOs in each transaction, you can send them at the same time.